3 Signs Of An Overpriced House That Potential Buyers Need To Know

-Houses in the same neighborhood with a comparable floorplan will likely be within the same general price range.
-So pay attention to neighborhood trend reports and take note.
-If the open house you’re viewing is priced $50,000 more than another open house down the street, you’re likely looking at an overpriced home.
+Houses in the same neighborhood with comparable floorplans will likely be within the same general price range, so pay attention to neighborhood trend reports and make note of any discrepancies you see.
+If the house you’re viewing is priced $50,000 more than another one down the street, you’re likely looking at an overpriced home.

 2. A Neighboring Home Sold Much Faster

 If other homes nearby are selling faster than the home you’re interested in, it could be a sign that the seller is asking too much for their home.